ChiaraSapo/Open-Source-Visuo-Haptic-Simulator-for-Surgical-Training/README.md

 - Copy the GUIs folder to a desired location.
 - In GUIs/Config.txt file substitute the first line with your/path/to/runsofa
 - In GUIs/Config.txt file substitute the second line with your/path/to/MedicalSimulations
-- In GUIs/FIRST_TIME.bat and GUIs/EVERY_TIME.bat modify the variables: CONDAPATH, ENVNAME by setting the paths on your computer
+- In GUIs/FIRST_TIME.bat and GUIs/EVERY_TIME.bat modify the variables: CONDAPATH, ENVNAME by setting the paths on your computer.

 ### Data analysis tools (for full experimental session data only)
 - Copy the Analyze Data folder to a desired location.